Selected Passages from Hungarian-Ottoman Wars

 The change in society

-By the end of the 14th century, the initial unity of the Ottoman society has been broken.
-The distance between the leaders and the laborers became strikingly visible: there were the „aszkeri” aka soldiers and the crowds of „rája”, the herds who were working.
-Yet, all the people agreed that they were Muslims, the descendants of Khan Oguz, they still had the same language and shared the same ancient customs from ancient times.
-These four elements of common identity had been preserved until the beginning of the 16th century, in general.
-The man of the age considered himself not just Turk but also a follower of the House of Osman and called their country Osman-eli, the country of Osman.
+By the end of the 14th century, the initial unity of Ottoman society was broken.
+There were the “aszkeri”, or soldiers, and the masses of “rája”, or laborers.
+But all the people agreed that they were Muslims, descendants of Khan Oguz, who still spoke the same language and shared the same ancient customs.
+These four elements of common identity were generally preserved until the beginning of the 16th century.
+The man of that time considered himself not only a Turk but also a follower of the House of Osman and called his country Osman-eli, the land of Osman.

-On the other hand, the leaders of society gradually „monopolized” the term „Osmanli” for themselves and said goodbye to their Turk identity.
-During the 15th century, the class of „Osmanli-Aszkeri” leaders got divided into other parts and the „top managers” appeared among them who are called „the order of the palace” by historians.
-Many of them had come from slaves and not from the traditional old Turk families whose power was being diminished by the Sultans.
-The new privileged class has created its own identity and rules of behavior.
-They called it the „Osman way” (ebed-i oszmani) and spoke a different language, the Osmanli.
-Many of the Turk words were replaced by Arabic and Persian words.
+On the other hand, the leaders of society gradually “monopolized” the term “Ottoman” and abandoned their Turkish identity.
+During the 15th century, the class of the “Ottoman-Aszkeri” leaders was divided into other parts, and the “top managers”, called “the order of the palace” by historians, appeared among them.
+Many of them were descended from slaves and not from the traditional Old Turk families, whose power was diminished by the sultans.
+The new privileged class created its own identity and rules of behavior.
+They called it the ‘Ottoman way’ (ebed-i oszmani) and spoke a different language, the Ottomanli.
+Many of the Turkish words were replaced by Arabic and Persian words.
 Even the aszkeri (soldier) class could hardly understand it, let alone the simple peasants.

 The growth of the Ottoman Empire

-This language has been fully created by the second part of the 15th century and those who were not able to read or write it, could not become a member of the „top elite”.
-It has become the language of the high culture and the administration of the state.
-The social mobility between the classes has also got frozen, the Sultans made their rules firmer by using slave officials instead of the tribal leaders from old families.
-They made one step further in the first part of the 16th century: only those could become Grand Viziers who were the brothers-in-law of the Sultan.
-As the sultans’ children came almost exclusively from slave women, the Sultan’s family slowly melted into the leading elite.
-We have to mention that those high-ranking Ottoman officials who had been slaves (and Muslims), many times kept a good relationship with their Christian relatives living in other countries.
+This language was fully created in the second half of the 15th century, and those who could not read or write it could not become members of the “upper elite”.
+It became the language of high culture and state administration.
+Social mobility between classes was also frozen, and the sultans tightened their rules by using slave officials instead of tribal leaders from old families.
+They went one step further in the first half of the 16th century: only those who were the sultan’s brothers-in-law could become grand viziers.
+Since the children of the sultans were almost exclusively born of slaves, the sultan’s family slowly merged with the ruling elite.
+It is worth noting that these high-ranking Ottoman officials, who had been slaves (and Muslims), often maintained good relations with their Christian relatives living in other countries.

-All in all, this very cosmopolitan and ethnically mixed „top elite” has done its best to wipe out the idea of ancient Turk identity.
-Now, we can understand why the once noble-sounding term „Turk” has developed an offensive and degrading meaning in the Ottoman Empire by the beginning of the 16th century.
-At the same time, the state tried to prod its subjects to forget their Turk identity and become „good Muslims” instead of it.
+All in all, this very cosmopolitan and ethnically mixed “top elite” did its best to erase the idea of the old Turkish identity.
+Now we can understand why the once noble-sounding term “Turk” took on an offensive and degrading meaning in the Ottoman Empire at the beginning of the 16th century.
+At the same time, the state tried to persuade its subjects to forget their Turkish identity and become “good Muslims” instead.

-As for the Persians, the Egyptians, and other Muslims, they regarded the Osmanli people as the „bastard heirs” of the Byzantine Empire, renegade Christians who became bad Muslims with weak faith.
+For the Persians, Egyptians, and other Muslims, the Ottoman people were the “bastard heirs” of the Byzantine Empire, apostate Christians who had become bad Muslims with weak faith.

 The „Turks” who conquered 40% of the Kingdom of Hungary:

-Now we see how the old Turk language was giving way to the Osmanli language by the 16th century, at least among those who had a higher rank in the Ottoman Empire.
-We should mention that there were several dialects among the speakers of the original Turk language as well.
-As far as the conquerors of the Hungarian territories are concerned, the Bosnian dialect of the Turk language was more common.
-As for language, please note that I am intentionally using the Eastern name order for Hungarians.
+Now we can see how the Old Turk language gave way to the Ottoman language by the 16th century, at least among those who had a higher rank in the Ottoman Empire.
+It should be noted that there were also several dialects among the speakers of the original Turkish language.
+As far as the conquerors of the Hungarian territories were concerned, the Bosniak language was more common than the Turkish.
+Please, note, that I am deliberately using the Oriental order of names for the Hungarians where surnames come first.

-The Ottoman conquest of Hungary (inside: see a modern map with purple dots)
+The Ottoman conquest of Hungary (inside it, you can see a modern map with purple dots)

-There were many castles on the Ottoman side of the Hungarian Borderland which were heavily garrisoned by the soldiers employed by the Ottoman state.
-They outnumbered the Hungarian-Croatian castle warriors by more than two to one who was facing them along the 1,000-mile-long Frontier.
-I had mentioned that both sides regarded themselves as the warriors (or knights?) of the so-called Valient Order: they had a very similar set of values about honor and bravery and gradually developed their own code of behavior.
+There were many castles on the Ottoman side of the Hungarian frontier, heavily garrisoned by soldiers employed by the Ottoman state.
+They outnumbered by more than two to one the Hungarian-Croatian castle warriors who faced them along the 1,000-mile frontier.
+I had mentioned that both sides saw themselves as warriors (or knights?) of the so-called Valiant Order: they had very similar values about honor and bravery and gradually developed their own code of behavior.
 Here is more about the Valiant Order:

 https://www.hungarianottomanwars.com/essays/members-of-the-valiant-order/

-But it is a different topic, now let us talk about their language and ethnic background.
+But that is another topic, let us talk about their language and ethnic background.

-It might be most surprising but there were very-very few ethnic Turks among the soldiers of the Ottoman Empire in Hungary.
-According to the preserved payrolls, we have lists where we can find South-Slavic and Albanian names in 95%.
-There were about 3% of Turkish people and only 2% of them came from Asia and Africa.
-This is why Lajos Fekete, the great researcher of the age calls the period rather a „Serbian-Bosnian (rác) Conquest”.
-Of course, this rate was different when the Sultan launched his great campaigns from home, bringing along all kinds of people of the Empire.
+It may come as a surprise, but there were very few ethnic Turks among the soldiers of the Ottoman Empire in Hungary.
+According to the preserved payrolls, we have lists where 95% of the names are South Slavic and Albanian.
+About 3% were Turks, and only 2% came from Asia and Africa.
+This is why Lajos Fekete, the great researcher of the period, calls it the “Serbian-Bosnian (rác) conquest”.
+Of course, this ratio was different when the Sultan started his great campaigns from home, bringing with him all kinds of people from the empire.

-Archeological finds support this, too: there is no or very little trace left of remains of any Turk folk-culture artifacts in Hungary.
-When the Turkologist Sudár Balázs read the books of Takáts Sándor, the pioneer of the period’s researchers, he became aware that he mentioned plenty of Turkish traveling musicians who visited the Ottoman garrisons in Hungary, singing the legends of local heroes.
-He tried to find some written materials which may have been left behind by these musicians and found nothing.
-Unlike between Hungarian lords, the local Ottomans didn’t exchange many letters with each other so there is just a scant source of these kinds of Ottoman letters.
-On the other hand, we have thousands of Hungarian letters which are mostly unpublished.
-Finally, Professor Sudár has discovered the traces of the heroic songs and legends but they were written neither in Turk nor in the Osmanli language.
-He was surprised to read tens of thousands of lines of these songs in Bosnian and Serbian languages, as part of their folklore.
-They are about the deeds of Muslim warriors in Hungary.
+Unlike the Hungarian lords, the local Ottomans didn’t exchange many letters with each other, so there were few sources of this kind of Ottoman letters.
+On the other hand, we have thousands of Hungarian letters, most of them unpublished.
+Finally, Professor Sudár discovered traces of heroic songs and legends, but they were written neither in Turkish nor in the Ottoman language.
+He was surprised to read tens of thousands of lines of these songs in Bosnian and Serbian languages as part of their folklore.
+They are about the exploits of Muslim warriors in Hungary.
 Even our greatest Renaissance poet, Balassi Bálint /1554-1594/ knew them.

-As for the Bosnian-Serbian soldiers in the Ottoman army (we called them „rác”), 15-20% of them were Orthodox Christians.
-The rest of them were newly-converted Muslims and they can be divided into two more groups.
-There were many of them who kept much of their Christian traditions and culture and were „more lenient” with the local Catholic or Protestant Hungarians and Croatians or Saxons.
-They were the ones who didn’t give up the habit of drinking wine and were bilingual, using either their old language or the commonly spoken Turk.
-Many of them used a special mixture of Bosnian-Turk as a dialect.
-We know stories of how their Pashas or leaders ordered great quantities of wine from the Hungarians, claiming that they had Hungarian prisoners of war who could not drink water.
+As for the Bosnian and Serb soldiers in the Ottoman army (we called them “rác”), 15-20% of them were Orthodox Christians.
+The rest were newly converted Muslims, and they can be divided into two further groups.
+Many of them kept much of their Christian traditions and culture and were “more lenient” towards the local Catholic or Protestant Hungarians and Croats or Saxons.
+They were the ones who didn’t give up the habit of drinking wine and were bilingual, using either their ancient language or the widely spoken Turkish.
+Many of them used a special mixture of Bosnian and Turkish as their dialect.
+We know stories of how their pashas or leaders ordered large quantities of wine from the Hungarians, claiming that they had Hungarian prisoners of war who could not drink water.

 Ottoman soldiers

-There are stories of how the „Turks” and the Hungarian warriors, as a rule, used to drink together on the battlefield all night long after fighting duels between their soldiers, as it was „befitting among the Valiant Order”.
-On the other hand, there were other newly-converted Muslims among them who wanted to prove themselves worthy to their new masters.
-They were sometimes savage and cruel, as we can see happen among renegades all over the world.
+There are stories of how the ‘Turks’ and the Hungarian warriors would usually drink together all night on the battlefield after duels between their soldiers, as it was ‘befitting of the Valiant Order’.
+On the other hand, there were other newly converted Muslims among them, eager to prove themselves worthy of their new masters.
+They were sometimes savage and cruel, as we see with apostates all over the world.

 The Cumans in Hungary

-Hungary used to have their “own” Turks, though: the Cuman nation who took shelter in Hungary in the 13th century, fleeing from the Mongols.
-Their language was very much alive in the 16th century as well as their cultural heritage.
-They were led by their own leaders but they have been already Christianised as the Lord’s Prayer in the Cuman language from the 16th century proves it.
+Hungary once had its “own” Turks, however: the Cumans, who took refuge in Hungary in the 13th century, fleeing from the Mongols.
+Their language was still very much alive in the 16th century, as was their cultural heritage.
+They were led by their leaders, but they were already Christianised, as evidenced by the Lord’s Prayer in the Cuman language from the 16th century.

-According to an Ottoman traveler, they spoke, dressed like „Tatars” and lived in yurts in the 16th century.
-Unfortunately, the Ottoman conquest has caused them huge losses as their tribal land, the Kiskunság suffered much destruction between the Danube and the Tisza Rivers.
-More Cumans survived in the Trans-Tisza River region, in Nagykunság.
+According to an Ottoman traveler in the 16th century, they spoke and dressed like “Tartars” and lived in yurts.
+Unfortunately, the Ottoman conquest caused them great losses, as their tribal land, the Kiskunság, between the Danube and the Tisza rivers, suffered much destruction.
+More Cumans survived in the Trans-Tisza region, in Nagykunság.

 More research is needed to find out how the Cumans fought in defense of their Hungarian homeland against the „Turks”.